-Beyonce Fans Criticized The Warriors Owner's Wife After An NBA Finals Game & Now She Cleared The Air
+Beyoncé Fans Unfairly Went After The Warriors Owner's Wife & Now She Is Clearing The Air

 Queen Bey is making headlines after attending Game 3 of the NBA Finals on Wednesday with Jay-Z. During the game between the Golden State Warriors and the Toronto Raptors, Beyoncé fans criticized the Warriors owner's wife, Nicole Curran, for leaning over the singer to talk to Jay-Z. The Shade Room reported on Thursday that Curran responded to all the Beyoncé drama on Instagram by explaining the situation and clarifying it's been taken out of context.
 (Curran's account has since been made private.)

 Before getting into Curran's response, let's explain exactly what happened.
 It all started with a tweet from ESPN.
 The sports outlet shared a video of the rapper, Beyoncé, and Curran sitting courtside at the game.
 As you can watch for yourself below, Curran leaned over Beyoncé a couple times to say something to Jay-Z. The video shows the two talking, and even the celebrity couple smiling and waving.
 Not long after, it looks like Bey's smile fades or that's what fans are assuming.

 Many people believe, solely based on Beyoncé's facial expression, that she was irritated with Curran for not only leaning over her, but also for chatting it up with her husband.
 There are some individuals even claiming Beyoncé tried to put space between herself and Curran by sliding her chair over and giving Curran a tiny bump.